fastscape-lem/fastscapelib/README.rst

 A C++ library of efficient algorithms for processing topographic data and landscape evolution modeling.

-This library has also Python bindings: see the README file in the ``fastscapelib-python`` subfolder of this repository for more information on how to install and use it.
+This library currently has Python bindings and is easily extensible to other languages.

 .. |Build Status| image:: https://travis-ci.org/fastscape-lem/fastscapelib.svg?branch=master
    :target: https://travis-ci.org/fastscape-lem/fastscapelib